wona-owo/wona-owo/README.md

 - 💜My little GitHub💜
-- 👀 I'm looking for a job (about dev)
+- 👀 I can Front/BackEnd Web dev | Main language is JAVA!
 - If you want to work together with me, contact to "cyan0351@naver.com"

 #